imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

 - How is the waste and disposal issue relevant to improving access to menstrual hygiene - needs to be tied in together.

 # Part 3

+Here is a link to the [Final Data Story](https://carnegiemellon.shorthandstories.com/access-to-safe-menstrual-hygiene-is-a-problem-in-india-/index.html#article)

 ## Intended Audience